 The sumo deadlift is also another compound movement that will blitz the glute/hamstring tie-in.
 Allowing you to lift a little more weight than the stiff-legged deadlift, this movement is also great for the top part of the conventional deadlift finish.
 Keep your stance wide and the weight back ensuring you pull through your legs and not your back: these will smoke you!

-- Set up bar on floor and set up stance where feet are slightly turned out and wider than shoulder width apart
+- Set up bar on the floor and set up stance where feet are slightly turned out and wider than shoulder width apart

 - Hand placement goes on the inside of legs and lifters typically use a claw grip (one overhand and one underhand) to ensure proper hold of the bar

-- Pull through your heels and keep bar as close as possible to your body then slowly lower weight back down to the ground
+- Pull through your heels and keep the bar as close as possible to your body then slowly lower weight back down to the ground

 Sets and Reps: 4 x 6-8